santina/team_Undecided/project_proposal.md

 Allison Tai | Computer science and Biochemistry | Cluster asthma patients and build separate networks integrating RNAseq and methylation data for each asthma subgroup and the controls using WGCNA | Cluster and build networks
 Eric Chu | Software engineering and Neuroscience | Identify preserved and non-preserved modules between each network and quantify the degree of module preservation through the calculation of module preservation statistics | Differential Network Analysis: identifying differentially expressed modules
 Arjun Baghela | Biochemistry | Perform pathway analysis on the modules identified in each network and check to see if existing drugs can target affect these genes | Differential Network Analysis: pathway analysis within preserved and non-preserved modules; Biological interpretation; Differential Network Analysis: pathway analysis

+###### Detailed Aims/Methodologies

+1) Normalize RNAseq and methylation array data to account for batch effects and within-sample variation -RNAseq
+		-align reads to  genome (STAR/TopHat)
+		-implement Hidden Covariates with Prior algorithm (Mostafavi, et al, written in matlab) to adjust for known (GC bias, age, sex) and unknown (comorbidities, batch effects) covariates
+	-Methylation probe array
+		-Explore different normalization methods.
+Tentatively, 450k methylation array will be pre-processed using the SWAN algorithm in the minfi package.
+2) Cluster all asthma patients using expression profiles of CLCA1, periostin and serpinB2 to create two subgroups of patients: high Th2 and low Th2
+	-Subgroups will be defined by setting a boundary threshold (where above is high and below is low) -Build integrated expression/methylation co-expression networks for subgroups (WGCNA) -Build separate gene expression and co-methylation networks for subgroup (WGCNA) -Each network will have two different types of nodes: one type corresponding to CpG sites and other corresponding to the expression of a gene.
+	-We will also build a network within our control group to produce three networks in total prune away uninformative nodes & edges
+3) DiNA (Try many R packages)
+	-Identify preserved and non-preserved modules within Th2-high, Th2-low and control patients -Quantify the degree of preservation through the calculation of module preservation statistics
+4) Pathway Enrichment on Preserved Nodes/Modules.
+5) Look at Drug Databases.
+	-Not sure to what extent we will be able to do this.
+	-DrugBank.ca has an API which we can call.
+But we only get a free trial.